Dan-Zed/multicam_view/docs/architecture.md

 1. Web browser connects to `/video_feed` endpoint
 2. The `gen_frames()` function:
-   - Captures frames from the current camera
+   - Captures frames from the camera in four-in-one mode
    - Adds camera information and center crosshairs
    - Converts to JPEG format
    - Yields frames as an MJPEG stream